• Skip to main content

 This photo shows the vinegar and olive oil mixture being poured over the peas and corn ingredients in a mixing bowl.

-How To Make Black-Eyed Peas Sweet Corn Dip
+How to Make Sweet Corn Dip with Feta

 In a medium size bowl, add black-eyed peas, corn, feta and green onion.
 Next, mix vinegar, oil and sugar together in a small bowl or measuring cup.
 Pour vinegar & oil mixture over the corn & black-eyed peas mixture and toss together, coating well.